15 min read

 Dr. Halvorsen appeared in the doorway.

+Julian sat in the quiet she'd left behind.
 The HVAC behind the walls held its steady frequency.
 The room moved around it, indifferent.